 Photo by Jack Douglass on Unsplash

-The COVID-19 pandemic has only increased the intensity of these impacts on our leaders – especially disruption and destabilization.
+Recent events have increased the intensity of these impacts on our leaders – especially disruption and destabilization.
 So how can we equip our leaders for the challenges they are facing from moment to moment?

 What are leaders facing?